 AI and blockchain ad fraud protection

-Ad fraud money saved through machine learning solutions
+Ad fraud money saved through machine learning solutions ($billions)

 Big names like Facebook and Google are already calling on neural networks and machine learning to help in ad fraud detection and prevention.
 For companies which can’t fall back on their own proprietary AI research, third-party AI solutions are provided by various ad fraud detection companies.
+By the end of 2022, global advertising spending enabled and powered by the use of machine learning will reach $370 billion and by 2032 this figure will reach $1.3 trillion.

 Blockchain has also been suggested as a potential solution to ad fraud, affording the complete transparency which has been so deeply compromised by programmatic ad fraud.